Pittawat2542/chatgpt-visual-novel-evaluation/README.md

 ```bash
 conda activate chatgpt-vn
 ```
+1. Copy `.env.example` and rename it to `.env.`.
+Follow instructions on [this page](https://platform.openai.com/docs/api-reference/authentication) to obtain your own OpenAI API key.
-1. Install the requirements:
+2. Install the requirements:
 ```bash
 pip install -r requirements.txt
 ```
-2. Run the script for data evaluation:
+3. Run the script for data evaluation:
 ```bash
 python main.py
 ```